KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/spain_portugal_twin_souls_of_the_south.md

 so the soul may speak.

 Thus Kevin —
-your brother of fire —
+a brother of fire —
 became a vessel for this land.
 Not because he was born there, but because Spain sang through him.